frdeange/PodCastSecurityv2/README.md

 - OpenAI Python client
 - Azure Cognitive Services Speech SDK

+You will need an Azure subscription and create the following resources:
+- Azure Blob Storage #To host the audio files
+- Azure OpenAI # To generate the scripts of the podcast
+- Azure Intelligent Document # to Extract text and context from the pdf files (optional)
+- Azure Speech Service #To generates the audio files

 Also, your running machine needs to have installed ffmpeg, so to avoid problems, is recommended to run in DevContainers

 ## USE DEV CONTAINER

-This repo contains the devContainer config to run it correctly without any inconvenience, as
+This repo contains the devContainer config to run it correctly without any inconvenience as a container in your desktop.

 ## Installation